sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### The UCT Selection Policy

-A key component of MCTS is the **Upper Confidence Bounds for Trees (UCT)** algorithm, which determines how child nodes are selected during the selection phase.
+A key component of MCTS is the **Upper Confidence Bounds for Trees (UCT)** algorithm, introduced by Kocsis and Szepesvári <d-cite key="kocsis2006bandit"></d-cite>.
+It determines how child nodes are selected during the selection phase.
+There are two cases.
+(1) If a given node has not expanded all of its leaf nodes, then we expand them randomly.
+(2) Otherwise we select the node with the highest UCT value.
+The aim of the selection policy is to maintain a proper balance between the exploration (of not well-tested actions) and exploitation (of the best actions identifed so far) <d-cite key="swiechowski2022mcts"></d-cite>.
 The UCT formula is given by:

 $$
-UCT(v) = \frac{w(v)}{n(v)} + c \sqrt{\frac{\ln N(v_p)}{n(v)}}
+a^* = \arg \max_{a \in A(s)} \left\{ Q(s, a) + C \sqrt{\frac{\ln N(s)}{N(s, a)}} \right\} \tag{2}
 $$

 where:

+-   $a^*$ is the action selected from state $s$.
--   $w(v)$ is the total reward of node $v$.
+-   $A(s)$ is the set of actions available in state $s$.
+-   $Q(s, a)$ represents the average result of playing action $a$ in state $s$ based on simulations performed so far.
--   $n(v)$ is the number of times node $v$ has been visited.
+-   $N(s)$ is the number of times state $s$ has been visited.
--   $N(v_p)$ is the number of times the parent node has been visited.
+-   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
--   $c$ is an exploration parameter that controls the tradeoff between exploration and exploitation.
+-   $C$ is a constant controlling the balance between exploration and exploitation.
+In general, it is a domain-dependent parameter.

-The UCT policy ensures that nodes with higher potential (even if they have been visited fewer times) are explored, balancing between revisiting promising paths and exploring new ones.

 ### Deep RL + MCTS

 We also wanted to emphasize a recent method in using MCTS, popularized by the AlphaGo line of work.
 In recent years, the selection policy has been modified to incoporate a policy evaluation that biases the node selection towards actions that the policy finds adequate.
 Further, the policy is continually trained through cross entropy loss against the selection probabilities at the root node.

-### Extensions to Classic MCTS
+### Extensions to Vanilla MCTS

-What we have presented here is the classic MCTS algorithm, but there are many modifications, such as using different selection policies, expansion methods, incorporating domain-specific knowledge. support for POMDP and stochastic settings.
-If you are curious for a more detailed overview of these extensions, please refer to X.
+While we have discussed the vanilla Monte Carlo Tree Search (MCTS) algorithm, there are numerous modifications which enhance its flexibility and applicability across different domains.
+These modifications adapt MCTS for a variety of complex scenarios including games with both perfect and imperfect information, and extend its utility to real-world applications such as planning, security, and chemical synthesis.
+The enhancements often involve sophisticated selection policies, integration of machine learning, or domain-specific adjustments that significantly improve performance.

+For those interested in a deeper exploration of these extensions, a detailed overview can be found in the comprehensive survey by Swiechowski et al., which organizes MCTS modifications by type and application domain, offering a rich resource for anyone looking to understand how to extend this powerful algorithm <d-cite key="swiechowski2022mcts"></d-cite>.

 ## Root Parallelism